timothyrenner/ColorBrewer.jl/README.md

 ## Usage

 The module contains one function, `palette`, which takes a scheme name and an integer for the number of colors in the palette.
-It returns an array of `RGB` values, which are defined in the [Color.jl](https://github.com/JuliaLang/Color.jl) package.
+It returns an array of `RGB` values, which are defined in the [ColorTypes.jl](https://github.com/JuliaGraphics/ColorTypes.jl)package.

 For example, to obtain a five color sequential green scheme, call